 Someone starts to tell us we might be eligible for government funding and we cut them off, convinced we aren’t.
 Right when we need to be open to possibilities, we shut down.

 And when we are anxious and depressed things that should be easy can be a challenge.
 Our thinking gets foggy and we are tired.
-At the moment many of us are already feeling this way, given the world situation.

 So it is essential to recognise it’s not the time to be proud and try to do everything by yourself.
-This is a period where we need to reach out and help each other.

 4. Recognise who you are outside of your job.

 Losing your job is a surefire way to learn if you have over-identified with it along.